Ioana Petrescu: Career

 After leaving the ministry of finance, Ioana Petrescu led the Delivery Unit at the Prime Minister Chancellary handling the top six priorities of the prime minister including the public procurement reform, the energy strategy, and transparency in the State Owned Enterprises.

 She joined the new party, PRO Romania in 2018 and became vice-president and ran the governmental strategy council.
 She left the party in 2020 to create a non-profit organization, called Pur si Simplu Verde, with the under-secretary general of UN, Robert Orr and former finance and environment minister of Greece, George Papaconstantinou.
 The organization promotes the use of renewable energy and helps Romanian regions affected by energy transition to implement sustainable policies.

 In 2022, she was named European Climate Pact Ambassador and in this position, she promotes the use of renewable energy and green transportation at the local level in Romania.
 She currently is a senior research fellow at the Taubman Center for State and Local Government at the Harvard Kennedy School.
+In 2026 she was elected as a global space fellow for the Karman Project.